 Computer Chronicles Revisited 1 — The HP-150 Touchscreen

 The Computer Chronicles debuted as a national television program in the United States in the fall of 1983.
-The series was the brainchild of Stewart Cheifet, then the general manager at KCSM-TV, a public television station based in San Mateo, California, which was in the heart of Silicon Valley.
-Cheifet originally launched Chronicles as a live, local program in 1981 was hosted by Jim Warren, the co-founder of the West Coast Computer Faire, an annual computer industry show held in San Francisco.
+The series was the brainchild of Stewart Cheifet, then the general manager at KCSM-TV, a public television station based in San Mateo, California, located in the heart of Silicon Valley.
+Cheifet originally launched Chronicles as a live, local program in 1981, which was hosted by Jim Warren, the co-founder of the West Coast Computer Faire, an annual computer convention based in San Francisco.

-Cheifet told Leo Laporte in a 2013 interview that Warren’s local show–intended to be a televised computer user group–went viral before the term “viral” existed.
+Cheifet told host Leo Laporte in a 2013 episode of the podcast Triangulation that Warren’s local show–essentially a televised computer user group–went viral before the term “viral” existed.
 Other PBS stations around the country started calling Cheifet asking if they could carry the show.
 Eventually, Cheifet decided to relaunch The Computer Chronicles as a taped program with himself as the host and went looking for underwriters.

-One potential sponsor Cheifet spoke with was Gary Kildall, the founder of Digital Research, Inc., which developed the CP/M operating system.
+One potential sponsor Cheifet spoke with was Gary Kildall, the founder of Digital Research, Inc., which developed the popular CP/M operating system.
 Not only was Kildall “totally supportive” of the idea, Cheifet told Laporte, but he offered to co-host the program.
-Cheifet noted that Kildall was an experienced pilot and often flew his private plane from DRI’s hometown of Monterey, California, to San Mateo each Saturday to record.
+Cheifet noted that Kildall was an experienced pilot and often flew his private plane up to San Mateo each Saturday to record.

 What Was The Computer Chronicles?

-The Computer Chronicles was a newsmagazine-style program.
-Each show typically began with a brief host segment where Cheifet and Kildall would introduce the subject for the week.
-This led into a pre-recorded feature narrated by Cheifet in the first season and a beat reporter in susbequent seasons.
-There were then between one and four segments involving either a product demonstration or a roundtable discussion.
-Typically, a manager or developer from a given company would talk to Cheifet and Kildall in-studio and show off their latest project, which related back to the subject of the week.
+The Computer Chronicles was essentially a newsmagazine-style program.
+Each show typically began with a brief host segment where Cheifet and Kildall would discuss the subject for the week.
+This led into a pre-recorded feature narrated by Cheifet or another contributor.
+There would then be one or two segments involving product demonstrations.
+A manager or developer from a given company would talk to Cheifet and Kildall in-studio and show off their latest project, which related back to the subject of the week.

 A Nostalgic Look Back at Computing History…in 1983